 The funds derived from the sale, use, or lease of the water impounded and conserved or the power generated by the improvements constructed pursuant to sections 1523.01 to 1523.13 of the Revised Code, or from the lease of the lands and improvements adjacent thereto are hereby expressly pledged for the purpose of maintaining and keeping the improvements in repair and for the payment of the interest on and principal of the bonds issued under section 1523.02 of the Revised Code, as the same fall due and mature.
-The owners of such bonds are hereby given a lien for the payment of the principal and interest of such bonds upon any dam, reservoir, storage basin, or other improvements, or any part thereof, with the appurtenances belonging thereto, constructed by the chief of the division of soil and water resources with the funds derived from the sale of such bonds.
+The owners of such bonds are hereby given a lien for the payment of the principal and interest of such bonds upon any dam, reservoir, storage basin, or other improvements, or any part thereof, with the appurtenances belonging thereto, constructed by the chief of the division of water resources with the funds derived from the sale of such bonds.

 If default is made in the payment of the interest on any of the bonds for three or more successive years, or if bonds, aggregating in par value not less than ten per cent of the total amount of such bonds then outstanding are not paid at maturity, then all of the bonds, both principal and interest, shall become due and payable, and the owners of any of the bonds, aggregating in par value not less than ten per cent of the total amount of such bonds then outstanding, may institute proceedings to foreclose such lien against the state in the court of common pleas of the county in which is located any of the improvements, constructed, altered, or enlarged out of the proceeds of the sale of such bonds.